pags/express-engine/README.md

 ## Configuration

-Below is the default configuration, a partial or full custom configuration can be specified (see Usage section above).
-Partial configurations will be merged against this default.
+Below is the default configuration.
+A partial or full custom configuration can be specified (see Usage section above).
+Partial configurations will be merged against the default.

     {
         public_location: 'public',